How to decide between

 In addition, some monitoring solutions provide builder tools for creating customised agents or agent extensions that further enhance the capabilities of each agent instance.
 You can use these builders to add custom metrics, queries, and scenarios.
 Depending on the product, customised agents and extensions can be built through scripts or via a GUI tool.

 While these agents provide greater functionality and extensibility to the monitoring solution, they also have some disadvantages.
-One of the downsides of agent-based IT monitoring tools is that manual deployment can be tedious and time-consuming.
+One of the downsides of agent-based software asset management tools is that manual deployment can be tedious and time-consuming.
 Also, the agents may have to be occasionally patched as well as checked for connectivity issues, file corruption, and availability.